 For the following 30 days, they will take their own vital signs and fill in daily surveys, then conveyed wirelessly to nursing stations at Ontario hospitals in Hamilton, London, Kingston, Ottawa, as well as in Winnipeg, Manitoba, and Edmonton, Alberta.
 Nurses will assess the data and have secure video “visits” with the patients.

 Trial participants who are not randomized to receive virtual nursing station care receive the current standard care which is at the discretion of the surgeon.
 Typically, this care includes an in-person clinic visit in two to eight weeks after discharge from the hospital.

 Mike McGillion notes that “we can increase our capacity to do more elective and urgent surgeries, if we can reduce the volume of hospital admissions.
 Especially since patients transition home sooner after surgery, globally remote patient monitoring is going to be the way of the future.”
-(He and PJ Devereaux are co-editors, with the American Journal of Medicine, American Journal of Cardiology, and Canadian Journal of Cardiology, of Reducing Global Perioperative Risk resource center.)
+(He and PJ Devereaux are co-editors, with the American Journal of Medicine, American Journal of Cardiology, and Canadian Journal of Cardiology, of the Reducing Global Perioperative Risk resource center.)

 Seed funding for the PVC-RAM trial was received through Roche Canada’s COVID-19 Open Innovation Challenge.
 The study has also received support from the federal government’s latest round of COVID-19 rapid research funding, and from the McMaster COVID-19 Research Fund, stream 1 – immediate impact.